A-Fermo/continuity-cogsci21/docs/readings/causal_reasoning/README.md

 * Benner 1975
 * Benner 1978

-The other articles aim to compare some methods with each other or evaluate the interaction between human an system in accident analysis (see for instance Lee 2018).
+About the interaction between human and system:
+* Lee 2018 (for accident analysis).
+* Adriaensen 2019 (more generally)

+And other papers...